 Net Gearing (adjusted): Net gearing adjusted for readily marketable inventories that are liquid, hedged and/or sold forward, operating as near-cash assets on the balance sheet, and secured receivables are supported by letters of credit or documents through banks

 Free Cash Flow to Firm (FCFF): Operating cash flow less changes in working capital, cash taxes, capital expenditures and investments

 Free Cash Flow to Equity (FCFE): FCFF less net interest paid

-Certain sections of our Annual Report 2016 have been audited.
-The sections that have been audited are set out on pages 1 to 86 of the Financial Report.
+Certain sections of our Annual Report 2017 have been audited.
+The sections that have been audited are set out in the Financial Report.
 Readers should note that legislation in Singapore governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

 These forward-looking statements speak only as of the date of this Annual Report.
 Except as required by any applicable law or regulation, the Group expressly disclaims any obligation or undertaking to release publicly any updates or revision to any forward-looking statements contained herein to reflect any change in the Group’s expectations with regard thereto or any change in events, conditions or circumstances on which any such statement is based.